 In the early 1970's I had the privilege of attending a pastors' conference in Carlyle, Pennsylvania.
 A world renowned preacher was the guest preacher.

-At the beginning of the first meeting I looked carefully at the men filing onto the platform and tried to determine which one was the famous preacher.
-I was unable to decide which man it was.
+At the beginning of the first meeting, I looked carefully at the men filing onto the platform and tried to determine which one was the famous preacher.
+I wasn't able to decide which man it was.
 How surprised I was when the shortest, most unimpressive looking man got up and started to preach!

-As we observe the many paintings made of Jesus over the centuries it is interesting that in every one our Lord is shown as a handsome young man.
-Such portrayals of Jesus contradict Isaiah 53:2 where we read that Jesus, when He came to earth, would be a very ordinary looking person without any special features to make Him attractive to us.
+As we observe the many paintings made of Jesus over the centuries, it's interesting that in every one our Lord is shown as a handsome young man.
+Such portrayals of Jesus contradict Isaiah 53:2 where we read that Jesus, when He came to earth, would be a very ordinary looking person, without any special features to make Him attractive to us.

 Our verse in Luke 5 today tells us that Peter was afraid of Jesus after seeing the miraculous power He possessed.
 We too ought to be awed and in wonder of Jesus when He does miraculous things in our presence.

 The fear of the Lord is not terror—rather it is wonder, amazement, awe, and astonishment.

 Do you have this important reaction to the Lord when you read about Him in the Bible or see His power in creation?
 It is the fear of the Lord that is the true beginning of wisdom.